-I had eight days on the island, a car, and a passion to explore the diversity of the Big Island of Hawaii.
+I had eight days on the island, a car, and a passion for exploring the diversity of the Big Island of Hawaii.
 For anyone who is looking for a Hawaiian vacation that is ‘not the normal beach vacation’ then here’s my itinerary to something different.

 My Big Island Itinerary